Evaluation of a multi-species probiotic for prevention of chemotherapy-induced gastrointestinal toxicity in dogs with lymphoma

-Your dog will need to return to the Kansas State University Veterinary Health Center on days 3 and 14 for blood draw and fecal sample collection.
+Days 7, 14, 21, 24, and 28 after chemotherapy: CBC and fecal sample collection.
+Your dog will need to return to the KSU VHC on the above days for blood draw and fecal sample collection.

-- Dogs with a confirmed diagnosis of non-gastrointestinal lymphoma, whose owners have elected for either multi-agent chemotherapy (CHOP-based protocol) or single-agent doxorubicin treatment.
+- Dogs with a confirmed diagnosis of non-gastrointestinal lymphoma, whose owners have elected for multi-agent chemotherapy (CHOP-based protocol)

 - Owner must be willing/able to administer a daily oral capsule to their dog.

 - Owner must be willing/able to return for rechecks 7, 14, 21, 24, and 28 days after the initial chemotherapy dose

 - Owner must be willing/able to complete and return the daily clinical signs journal.